 Affected Roles: Owner, Administrator

-DW Spectrum Servers operate with standard ONVIF Profile S API, which is commonly used by most IP cameras.
-This encourages an easier setup process when adding cameras to a Server and for video stream communication.
+DW Spectrum® Servers operate with standard ONVIF Profile S API, which is commonly used by most IP cameras, creating an easier setup process when adding cameras to a Server and for video stream communication.

-Cameras, unless added by RTSP, will typically communicate with the DW Spectrum Server through ONVIF streams.
-If there is an interruption in this stream for reasons related to camera issues, network issues, or software issues, the video stream may experience video loss, duplicated streams, or various video issues.
+IP cameras, unless added by RTSP, will typically communicate with the DW Spectrum® Server through their ONVIF streams.
+If there is an interruption in this stream related to camera issues, network issues, or software issues, the ONVIF video stream may experience video loss, duplicated streams, or various communication problems.

-If your camera is not streaming video, and this is a first-time setup, check the physical camera connections and that any assigned IP addresses are configured for the correct network.
+If your camera is not streaming video, and this is a first-time setup, check the physical camera connections and that all assigned IP addresses are configured for the correct network.

 If the camera is experiencing streaming issues, but was working previously, possible issues may include:

 When troubleshooting streaming issues, it is recommended to download and install (ODM) to the DW Spectrum® Server or to a workstation computer that shares the same LAN as the Server.

 The application is compatible for Windows OS only, but is a great tool for troubleshooting camera issues.
 ODM scans the network for ONVIF compliant devices that are produced by both Digital Watchdog and by other manufacturers.
 Most importantly, it can be used to test ONVIF video streams.